MinghanChu/MinghanChu.github.io/_projects/2_project.md

     </div>
 </div>
 <div class="caption">
     On the left, contours of initial transient behavior of instantaneous mean streamwise velocity for baseline and eigenvalue perturbations (1c and 3c) at different times: T0 = 0.1; T1 = 0.13; T2 = 0.15; T3 = 0.17.
 Streamlines are superimposed on the plot to capture the vortex shedding process.
 Tu = 0.03%.
 Right, Profile of normalized Reynolds shear stress along the suction side of the SD7003 airfoil (geometry depicted by gray line): from left to right are a, b, c, d, e, f for x/c = 0.15, 0.2, 0.3, 0.4, 0.5, and 0.6, respectively.
-Displayed are uncertainty bounds for eigenvalue perturbations with uniform value of "\u0394" = 1 at Tu = 0:03%.
+Displayed are uncertainty bounds for eigenvalue perturbations with uniform value of &Delta = 1 at Tu = 0:03%.
 Baseline prediction is provided for reference.
 </div>

-The code is simple.
-Just wrap your images with `<div class="col-sm">` and place them inside `<div class="row">` (read more about the <a href="https://getbootstrap.com/docs/4.4/layout/grid/">Bootstrap Grid</a> system).
-To make images responsive, add `img-fluid` class to each; for rounded corners and shadows use `rounded` and `z-depth-1` classes.
-Here's the code for the last row of images above: